-We depend almost entirely on the physical points of contact of our hands with the instrument to give us the spatial references from which we orient and calculate our subsequent movements (see Positional Sense).
-It is only when we touch the instrument, then hear the sound it makes, that we get the definitive feedback that tells us where our hands are.
-When our hands lose contact with the instrument, for whatever reason, we lose both our aural and physical positional feedback.
+While our eyes and kinesthetic sense do help us to know where we are, we depend very much on the physical points of contact of our hands with the instrument to give us the exact spatial references (feedback, information) from which we orient and calculate our subsequent movements (see Positional Sense).
+It is only when we touch the instrument, then hear the sound it makes, that we get the definitive feedback that tells us exactly where our hands are.
+When our hands lose contact with the instrument, for whatever reason, we lose both our aural and physical positional feedback and are left with only our visual and kinesthetic senses.
 This means that the moment of “finding the instrument again” can be somewhat “dangerous” – the cellistic equivalent of an aircraft landing.
 Our need for contact is especially great when we are not actually sounding any notes, because when we can’t “hear where we are” this physical feedback is all we have to orient ourselves.
 In other words, in moments of silence, the physical contact feedback makes up for the absence of aural feedback.
-With no aural feedback, and no tactile contact feedback, we can be really “lost in space”.
+With no aural feedback, and no tactile contact feedback, we can easily get “lost in space”.

-Apart from its utility as a source of spatial feedback, we also use our points of contact with the instrument like boat moorings or anchor points: they give us physical stability.
-This applies not only to the contact of the hands with the cello, but also to the contacts of our legs and sternum with it.
-These contacts of the legs and sternum with the instrument, rather than having a spatial feedback function, serve uniquely to maintain the cellos positional stability (see below).
+Apart from their utility as a source of spatial feedback, we also use our points of contact with the instrument like boat moorings or anchor points: they give us physical stability.
+Try writing on a piece of paper, but with the hand and arm suspended in the air rather than resting on the writing surface.
+Without the stability provided by the physical contact of the hand/arm with the writing surface, we will find it suddenly very hard to write and beautiful calligraphy becomes impossible.
+This principle applies not only to the contact of the hands with the cello but also to the contact of our legs and sternum with it.
+The contacts of the legs and sternum with the instrument, rather than having a spatial feedback function, serve uniquely to maintain the cellos positional stability (see below).

 Let’s now look at the significance of “contact” (or the lack of it) for each hand on the cello.